hihipy/dialogorithm/README.md

 **Turn phone numbers into PhD-level mathematical art.**

-`dialogorithm` takes any international phone number and replaces each digit with a rigorous, graduate-level mathematical expression, drawing from Lie theory, algebraic geometry, topology, number theory, complex analysis, and mathematical physics.
+Dialogorithm takes any international phone number and replaces each digit with a rigorous, graduate-level mathematical expression, drawing from Lie theory, algebraic geometry, topology, number theory, complex analysis, and mathematical physics.
 The result is rendered as a high-quality PNG you can